Frequently Asked Questions

 1. How do I book classes?

-Fill in the callback request form or send a message via the contact us page.
-I will contact you to arrange a mutually convenient day/time.
+If you are looking for more a tailored 1-2-1 training programmee , please either complete a callback request form or send a message via the contact us page.
+We will contact you to discuss your training requirements and arrange a mutually convenient day/time for training.

 3. Can family and children attend classes?

 Yes!
 We encourage the whole family to be involved with training their dog.

 We do request that any children under 8 are accompanied by second adult.
 Our trainers are Human and Dog First aid trained and DBS checked for your peace of mind.
 Please note that children should not disrupt the class.

 Our standard weekly classes and taster workshops are approximately 50 minutes, we find this is the optimium session length to ensure puppies and dogs remain focussed and able to learn.
 Our focused one-off workshops are 3 - 4 hours long with regular breaks.
 Longer workshops can be tiring for young puppies so if booking please be aware that you may have a mix between training/spectating.

 You may be able to transfer your booking onto another course, this is subject to availability and a transfer/administration fee.
 Course fees are non-refundable.

 Please see our full T&Cs for details.

 6. Do you cancel classes in poor weather?

 Not as a rule, as long as it is safe to train we will train in all weathers.
 If we deem it to be unsafe weather conditions for our trainers, clients and dogs, (snow/ice, thunderstorms and extremely hot weather) the class will be delivered virtually via zoom video conferencing facility.